Families and Couples

 Enforcing the Contract

 A contract is a contract: people must respect any agreement they enter into.
 However, if the common-law partners disagree on something in the contract, or if they refuse to respect it, they can go to court to settle their disagreement.
-Partners who have children can usually benefit from free mediation sessions.
 They can also try mediation.
 In some cases, they can benefit from free mediation sessions